4llex/rest-with-springboot-java/README.md

 # How to run this project
-1. On Intellij go to file UdemySpringKotlinApplication and start the app
+1. On Intellij go to file Startup and run the app
 2. path to swagger: http://localhost:8080/swagger-ui/index.html